Hey there. I’m Phil.

 - How to replace them with something better

-Caveat: While everybody can benefit from the lessons in this article, addiction is a classified brain disorder.
-If you’re dealing with serious addiction or substance abuse, you should consult a hotline or mental health professional.
+Caveat: While everybody can benefit from the lessons in this article, addiction is a serious disorder.
+If you’re dealing with severe substance abuse, you should consult a hotline or mental health professional.

 Before you can recognize addictive behaviors in your own life, you first need to know how addiction actually works.